Yeşiloba, Seyhan

-Yeşiloba is a mahalle in the Seyhan district of the city of Adana.
-The neighborhood is situated on both sides of D400 state road, 8 km west of the historical downtown.
+Yeşiloba is a neighbourhood (mahalle) in the municipality and district of Seyhan, Adana Province, Turkey.
+Its population is 15,242 (2022).
+The neighbourhood is situated on both sides of D400 state road, 8 km west of the historical downtown of Adana.

 Governance

 Yeşiloba is a mahalle and it is administered by the Muhtar and the Seniors Council.

-Demographics

-The population of Yeşiloba as of December 31, 2014 is 15,065.

 Economy

 Yeşiloba mahalle is surrounded by industrial areas, therefore most of the residents work at the factories around.

 Transport

 Major transportation link of the Yeşiloba mahalle is the Şehitlik railway station within the borders of the neighborhood.

 Adana Metropolitan Municipality Bus Department (ABBO) has bus routes from Yeşiloba to downtown Adana.